RemiBou/remibou.github.io/_posts/2018-6-22-Using-Mediatr-on-AspNetCore2.1-Week-25.md

+---
+layout: post
+title: Using MediatR in Aspnet Core 2.1
+---

 ## CQRS
 CQRS means Command and Query Relationship Seggregation.
 This is a design pattern or a development practice on which you split your domain in 2 parts : the write and the read model.